 Also, corroborating with our conjectures based on optimal partitioning theory (Cannell & Dewar, 1994; Metcalfe et al., 2010; Thornley, 1972), TBA showed an increase in density towards higher values of carbon allocation in fine roots and towards lower values of carbon allocation in leaves and, especially, in ABGW (Fig. 3a-c), and an increase in residence time for leaves and for fine roots but a decrease for ABGW (Fig. g-i).
-In spite of our results show a change in the patterns of values occurrence along the trait space for PFTA with the applied disturbance, these changes occur in a much smaller order of magnitude throughout the functional space when compared to TBA, with almost no alteration in the range of values (see x axis in Fig. 3).
+Despite our results showing a change in the values’ occurrence patterns along the trait space for PFTA in the applied low precipitation scenario, the magnitude of this change in values throughout the functional space is much lower than for TBA, i.e., with almost no alteration in the range of values (see x axis in Fig. 3).
 These differences support our assumptions (H1) that a trait-based model show a higher capacity to functionally reorganize the community under the changes in environmental conditions.